BHF Centre 3-Year Interdisciplinary PhD Studentships

 Puntmann, V.O., T. Voigt, Z. Chen, M. Mayr, R. Karim, K. Rhode, A. Pastor, G. Carr-White, R. Razavi, T. Schaeffter, and E. Nagel, Native T1 mapping in differentiation of normal myocardium from diffuse disease in hypertrophic and dilated cardiomyopathy.
 JACC Cardiovasc Imaging, 2013.
 6(4): p.
 475-84.

 Chauveau, C., C. Bonnemann, C. Julien, A.L.
 Kho, H. Marks, B. Talim, P. Maury, M.C.
 Arne-Bes, E. Uro-Coste, A. Alexandrovich, A. Vihola, S. Schafer, B. Kaufmann, L. Medne, N. Hübner, R.A.
 Foley, M. Santi, B. Udd, H. Topaloglu, S.A.
 Moore, M. Gotthardt, M.E.
 Samuels, M. Gautel, and A. Ferreiro, Recessive TTN truncating mutations define novel forms of core myopathy with heart disease.
 Hum Mol Genet, 2013. doi: 10.1093/hmg/ddt494.

 Please ensure to include Ref #03/14PHD/Gautel on your application.

-Characterising the "formin-ome" in heart failure and correlating it with mechanosignalling to the nucleus (Dr Elisabeth Ehler, Prof Cathy Shanahan)
+Actin and disease: Characterising the "formin-ome" in cardiovascular disease and correlating it with mechanosignalling to the nucleus (Dr Elisabeth Ehler, Prof Cathy Shanahan)